 I know a couple of people who are big fans of investment trusts rather than unit trusts.

 I feel it adds a level of complexity that could work for or against you, and I worry that the value might fall well below the actual asset value.
 But perhaps with careful attention to the asset value vs price I could do better with investment trusts than unit trusts.
-I expect not to use these for now, but maybe I’ll look into these a bit more later.
+I bought some about a year ago and they have done very well.

 I know someone who invests mostly in individual shares – a few UK large caps.
 He’s made some good calls and done well so far, but it takes confidence to see a share fall a lot and therefore pump more money into it in anticipation of a good rebound.

-I have about 15% of my investments in individual shares.
-My thought has been to learn how to make decisions with blue-chip dividend-producing buy-to-hold shares, to avoid management fees compared to a UK Income fund.
-It has worked out OK so far overall, but it does require attention and a preparedness to sell and buy on occasion.
+I used have about 15% of my investments in individual shares.
+My thought was to learn how to make decisions with blue-chip dividend-producing buy-to-hold shares, to avoid management fees compared to a UK Income fund.
+It worked out OK overall, but it does require attention and a preparedness to sell and buy on occasion.

 Mid caps and smaller caps and growth shares are a lot trickier to judge, but offer more potential for rises and falls.
 I’d pay a fee for a fund manager for them.